Difficulty: Medium, Asked-in: Microsoft, Amazon

 Key takeaway: An excellent problem to learn problem-solving using a hash table.

-Given an array X[] of n integer elements, write a program to find the length of the longest subarray with a sum equal to 0.
+Given an array X[] of n integers, write a program to find the length of longest subarray with sum equal to 0.
 In general, for all j > i, find max (j - i + 1) among all subarray with zero-sum.
-Note: the length of a subarray starting from index i and ending at index j = j - i + 1.
+Note: Length of subarray starting from index i and ending at index j will be j - i + 1.

 Example 1